 (5) Traction splint;

-(B) In accordance with division (C) of section 4765.37 of the Revised Code, an emergency medical technician may perform the following additional emergency medical services only pursuant to the written or verbal authorization of a physician or of the cooperating physician advisory board, or authorization transmitted through a direct communication device by a physician or registered nurse designated by a physician, or in accordance with written protocols as specified in division (D) of section 4765.37 of the Revised Code :
+(B) In accordance with division (C) of section 4765.37 of the Revised Code, an emergency medical technician may perform the following additional emergency medical services only pursuant to the written or verbal authorization of a physician or of the cooperating physician advisory board, or authorization transmitted through a direct communication device by a physician, physician assistant designated by a physician, or registered nurse designated by a physician, or in accordance with written protocols as specified in division (D) of section 4765.37 of the Revised Code:

 (1) Pulse oximeter and capnography equipment application and reading;

 (2) Until January 1, 2013, orotracheal intubation of pulseless and apneic patients only;

 (3) Dual lumen airway of pulseless and apneic patients only;

 (4) Oxygen humidifier equipment application and monitoring;

 (5) Extraglottic airway of pulseless and apneic patients only;

 (7) End tidal carbon dioxide monitoring and detecting;